thebiodesignlab/burcin_outputs/README.md

   4- T7RNAP_PMPNN: Bash scripts to perform ProteinMPNN using multiple conformations of T7RNAP.

   5- Microplatereader_template: Scripts to analyse the data from microplate reader.

+  6- Other general structure processing scripts like for RMSD, alignment etc.